Lasperic/CIRT_CTF_2025/Challenges/Seattle/Readme.md

 We can see the FLAG3_XOR_KEY set to 55.

-Let's dump the VAD fr this process
+Let's dump the VAD for this process

 <img width="1521" height="879" alt="image" src="https://github.com/user-attachments/assets/ecfcbef8-de69-40a1-8d78-68b2c0568a18" />